vanjohnson879/frontline-cloud-doc/content/reference/admin/private_locations/index.md

 {{< img src="control-planes-uninitialized.png" alt="Control Planes table" >}}

-It's defined by a unique identifier, a description (provided later on by its configuration) and a status.g
+It's defined by a unique identifier, a description (provided later on by its configuration) and a status.

 The status has three possible values:
 - **Uninitialized:** the control plane has never contacted the application